 - The role of the FeLV-B subtype is not fully elucidated, although it is close to FeVL-A. It is also asymptomatic during the initial phase of infection.
 It can be found in great number in lymphoma tissues.

 - FeLV-T subtype attacks lymphocytes T and weakens its host's immune system

-At the beginning of the infection, the virus replicates in the lymphatic tissues of the oral and nasal cavities.
+Very early in the course of infection, the virus replicates in the lymphatic tissues of the oral and nasal cavities.
 This phase lasts about 3 weeks.

 Then the virus may reach other lymphatic tissues in any part of the body.
 Bone marrow, the thymus and lymph nodes are prime targets.

-At that point, and depending on the infected cats immune response, the infection may develop in 4 different ways.
+At that point, and depending on the immune response, the infection may develop in 4 different ways.

 In this unfortunately rare situation, the immune system was fully effective.
 The virus is eliminated.
-No antigen or DNA can be found in the blood flow or in the bodys cells.
+No virus' antigen or DNA can be found in the blood flow or in the body cells.